ordina-jworks/ordina-jworks.github.io/_posts/2017-05-15-pragmatic-architecture-today.md

   <img class="image fit" alt="How" src="/img/prag-arch/how.png">
 </p>

-One way of creating an architectural description is the _Deming Cycle_ (TODO LINK), better known as **OODA**: Observe, Orient, Decide, Act.
+One way of creating an architectural description is **OODA**: Observe, Orient, Decide, Act.
-OODA can be compared with PDCA (TODO LINK) or with Discovery Activities (TODO LINK).
+OODA can be compared with PDCA, also known as the [_Deming Cycle_](https://www.isixsigma.com/dictionary/deming-cycle-pdca/) or with Discovery Activities.
-TODO: Checking Deming - PDCA - OODA

 <p style="text-align: center;">
   <img class="image fit" alt="OODA" src="/img/prag-arch/ooda.png">